garden-io/garden/docs/using-garden/configuration-overview.md

 ## Including/excluding files and directories

-By default, all directories under the project root are scanned for Garden modules, and all files in the same directory as a module configuration file are included as source files for that module.
-Sometimes, you need more granular control over the context, not least if you have multiple modules in the same directory.
+By default, all directories under the project root are scanned for Garden actions.
+Depending on the action kind and type, files in the same directory as the action configuration file might be included as source files for that action.
+Often, you need more granular control over the context, not least if you have multiple actions in the same directory.

 Garden provides three different ways to achieve this:

 1. The `scan.include` and `scan.exclude` fields in _project_ configuration files.
 2. The [".ignore" file](#ignore-file), e.g. `.gitignore` or `.gardenignore`.
-3. The `include` and `exclude` fields in [_module_ configuration files](./modules.md#including-and-excluding-files).
-4. The `include` and `exclude` fields in [_action_ configuration files](./actions.md#including-and-excluding-files).
+3. The `include` and `exclude` fields in [_action_ configuration files](./actions.md#including-and-excluding-files).

 The first two are described below.
-The module-specific includes/excludes are described in the [section on modules](./modules.md#including-and-excluding-files).
 The action-specific includes/excludes are described in the [section on actions](./actions.md#including-and-excluding-files).

 ### Including and excluding files across the project

-By default, all directories under the project root are scanned for Garden modules, except those matching your ignore files.
-You may want to limit the scope, for example if you only want certain modules as part of a project, or if all your modules are contained in a single directory (in which case it is more efficient to scan only that directory).
+By default, all directories under the project root are scanned for Garden actions, except those matching your ignore files.
+You may want to limit the scope, for example if you only want certain actions as part of a project, or if all your actions are contained in a single directory (in which case it is more efficient to scan only that directory).

-The `scan.include` and `scan.exclude` fields are a simple way to explicitly specify which directories should be scanned for modules.
+The `scan.include` and `scan.exclude` fields are a simple way to explicitly specify which directories should be scanned for actions.
 They both accept a list of POSIX-style paths or globs.
 For example:

 ```yaml
 apiVersion: garden.io/v1